nishantjr/nishantjr.github.com/_posts/2011-10-01-food-glorious-food.markdown

 "Anata wa kawaii desu"

-        // translations would give you a hint about the waitress.
+Translations would give you a hint about the waitress.

 "ii ne"